Ryota Nakano (kickboxer): NJKF welterweight champion

 His three-fight winning streak earned Nakano the opportunity to challenge the reigning NJFK welterweight champion TETSURO at NJKF 2018 West 4th on December 16, 2018.
 He won the fight by a dominant unanimous decision, with all three judges scoring the bout 50–44 in his favor.
 Nakano knocked the champion down with a right hook in the second round and cut him with an elbow in the fourth round, after which the ringside physician was called in to check on TETSURO.

 Nakano faced the one-time Rajadamnern Stadium and Lumpinee Stadium champion Pakorn P.K.
 Saenchai Muaythaigym in the co-main event of The Battle Of Muay Thai Season 2 vol.1 on April 14, 2019.
 He lost the fight by a second-round low kick knockout.

-Nakano faced Yuya at RISE WORLD SERIES 2019 Semi-Final Round in OSAKA on July 21, 2019.
+Nakano faced Yuya at RISE WORLD SERIES 2019 Semi-final Round in OSAKA on July 21, 2019.
 He won the fight by a first-round knockout, stopping Yuya with a left hook.

 Nakano faced Kyung Jae Cho in a non-title bout at NJKF 2019 West 4th on September 22, 2019.
 He lost the fight by unanimous decision.
 Nakano faced Hayato Hatakeyama for the S-1 Japan super lightweight title at NJKF 2019 4th on November 30, 2019.
 He won the fight by a second-round technical knockout.

 Nakano made his second RISE appearance against the RISE Super Lightweight champion Kosei Yamada in a non-title bout at RISE 137 on February 23, 2020.
 He lost his first fight of the year by unanimous decision, with scores of 30–29, 30–29, 30–28.
 Nakano made his second RISE appearance in his second and last fight of the year, against Hiroto Yamaguchi at RISE DEAD OR ALIVE2020 Osaka on November 1, 2020.
 He won the fight by majority decision, with scores of 29–28, 28–28 and 30–28.

 RISE

 Early RISE career

-Nakano, at the time the time the #1 ranked WBC Muaythai Japan welterweight contender, was booked to face Yuya Yamato for the vacant WBC Muaythai title at Yamato Gym 50th Anniversary Tournament on July 11, 2021.
+Nakano, at the time the #1 ranked WBC Muaythai Japan welterweight contender, was booked to face Yuya Yamato for the vacant WBC Muaythai title at Yamato Gym 50th Anniversary Tournament on July 11, 2021.
 He won the fight by a second-round knockout, as he stopped Yamato with low kicks.

 Nakano was booked to face Masaya Jaki at Rise World Series 2021 Osaka 2 on November 14, 2021.
 He won the fight by a second-round technical knockout.
 He staggered Jaki with a left hook, before forcing a referee stoppage with a flurry of punches at the 2:16 minute mark.

 Nakano faced Chansuk for the vacant S1 super lightweight title in the main event of NJKF 2022 west 1st on February 5, 2022.
 He won the fight by a third-round technical knockout.